fateamplex/StupidBot/README.md

   }
 }
 ```
-change the `owner` to your ID and change the `aephylics` one to your subdeveloper!
+change the `owner` to your ID and change the `subdev` one to your subdeveloper!

 ### Basic starting